likhithseera/MobComp-SafeDrive_App/README.md

-# README file for SafeDrive App
+# README file for SafeDrive App: Enhancing Autonomous Vehicle Safety through Real-time User Health Monitoring and Various factors integration.

 The project is divided in 3 tasks: